Experienced, Effective DUI Attorneys

 Because of Florida’s implied consent laws, if an underage driver refuses to take a BAC test, their license can be suspended for a year.
 Once a driver is detained, they have 10 days to file a petition for a hearing.
 Drivers can get a temporary driving permit, that is valid for 10 days.
 To get a temporary permit, drivers need to file for an administrative review hearing.
 This hearing can have a big impact on the driver’s ability to get a valid license, so having a DUI lawyer at this point is ideal.

-The first time a driver gets convicted of an underage DUI, they can be fined up to $2,000, have their license suspended for 6 months, and may serve jail time.
-For a second conviction, they can spend a year in jail, be fined $4,000, and have their license suspended for a year.
+The first time a driver gets convicted of an underage DUI, they can be fined up to $2,000, have their license suspended for six months and may serve jail time.
+For a second conviction, they can spend a year in jail, be fined $4,000 and have their license suspended for a year.
 In addition to penalties from the state, insurance companies can raise the driver’s premium or cancel the policy entirely.

 DUI Penalties In Florida